Why Hustle Culture Feels Productive — and Why It Quietly Fails (But Quietly Fails After Burnout)

 It fades.

-At that moment many people blame themselves.
+At that moment, many people blame themselves.

 But the problem was never motivation.

-The problem was direction.
+It was direction.

 A Different Starting Point